stat133-sp19/hw-stat133-oaburumman/Workout3/binomial/README.md

 *Success must be binary, only two options (fail or succeed) *Each trial is independent of the other
 *Constant probability (p, iid)
+*Fixed Trials from 1 to n

->Main Parameters: prob, success, trials
+Main Parameters: prob, success, trials

->Class Types in Package: closure, numeric, data.frame, list, bincum, binvar, summary.binvar
+Class Types in Package: closure, numeric, data.frame, list, bincum, binvar, summary.binvar

->Functions:
+Functions:
 check_prob()
 – check_trials()
 – check_success()